pmerson/technical-experiment-template/technical-experiment-template.md

  - running tests/benchmarks

 ## Duration
 TO-DO: indicate the deadline for concluding the experiment.
-Be realistic and make the meeting the deadline a goal.
+Be realistic and make meeting the deadline a goal.
 If appropriate, indicate intermediary milestones.

 ## Links and references